pittar/ocp4-compliance-pbmm/README.md

 ```

 This should list a number of available profiles, including the three "moderate" profiles listed at the top of this document.

+## Scanning the OpenShift Cluster

+Now that the Compliance Operator is installed, you need to create a `ScanSettingBinding` that will tell the operator